pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

    process manager is configured for this behaviour.

 4. Any reboot is delayed for approximately one second after alarm notification.
-This delay alows an annunciator process to detect the alarm and do its thing.
+This delay allows an annunciator process to detect the alarm and do its thing.

-The event handler which detects CAN interface throughput cannot update plugin status information in the Signal K Dashboard, so the only message you will see here is confirmation of startup.
+The event handler which detects CAN interface throughput cannot update plugin status information in the Signal K Dashboard, so the only plugin status message you will see is confirmation of startup.

 ## Background